alexertech/app2_movierating/README.md

 - CRUD for movies and users
 - A user can login / logout
 - Only a logged user can create / edit / delete movies
-- Non registered users only can see the movie listing.
+- Non registered users only can see the movie listing
+- Form for up / down vote and comment

 ## Model